Screen OtherAdj - Other Adjustments (1040)

 • Amounts entered over the limit will transfer to Schedule A, line 21.

 • An eligible educator is a kindergarten through grade 12 teacher, instructor, counselor, principal, or aide who worked in a school for at least 900 hours during a school year.
-Qualified expenses include ordinary and necessary expenses paid in connection with books, supplies, equipment (including computer equipment, software, and services), and other materials used in the classroom.
+Qualified expenses include ordinary and necessary expenses paid for books, supplies, equipment (including computer equipment, software, and services), and other materials used in the classroom.

 Other adjustments